grafana/azure-data-explorer-datasource/README.md

 ## Templating with Variables

-Instead of hard-coding things like server, application and sensor name in your metric queries can use variables in their place.
+Instead of hard-coding things like server, application and sensor name in your metric queries you can use variables in their place.
 Variables are shown as dropdown select boxes at the top of the dashboard.
 These dropdowns make it easy to change the data being displayed in your dashboard.

 Create the variable in the dashboard settings.
 Usually you will need to write a query in the Kusto Query Language to get a list of values for the dropdown.
 It is however also possible to have a list of hard-coded values.